theonlykingpin/SocialNetwork/README.md

-# Social-Network
+# Social network
-Pinterest like social website for sharing pictures.
+Pinterest like social website for sharing pictures with like capability.